jason3067812/Face-recognition-application/README.md

 ### You can see more demo in demo folder!

 ## Reference
 I learn a lot from https://github.com/shaoanlu/face_toolbox_keras, and https://github.com/nasir6/rPPG.
-Really thanks to them~
+Really thanks to them!